If a child is born today, what everyday tech that we take for granted today, will have disappeared by the time they are 10?

 I would stress again though, that it’s not going to disappear necessarily.
 Just be irrelevant for those 10 year olds in 2022.

 Pain management will be moving into its golden age within 10 years.
 Better drugs based on the individual DNA is one reason.
 But constant health monitoring via our mobile device will mean that the medication arrives before the pain kicks in.
+Taking care of your health is very important, one way of doing this is by getting a waist trainer for weight loss that will maintain your body in a good posture while keeping your ideal weight.

 5. Communication with New Borns